sunjc826/peggle/README.md

 **Test Load level**
 - On tap Back
   - If we came from menu, transitions to menu.
-  - If we came from level designer, transitions to level designer
+  - If we came from level designer, transitions to level designer.
 - On tap Load for a particular cell
   - Transitions to level designer
   - The level should be loaded, assuming that the play area matches.